larryhastings/big/README.md

   parse a string, but then evaluates the expressions (and filters) using `eval`, returning the rendered string.
 * Rewrote `BoundInnerClass`.
 This removes some old concerns:
     * You no longer need the `parent.cls` hack!
+(Well, you do if you support Python 3.6, but it's no longer needed in Python 3.7+.
+Bound inner class adds a new function, `bound_inner_base`, to help with the transition.)
-    * `BoundInnerClass` now relies on comparison by identity instead of by name, which means you may now rename your inner classes to your hearts' content.
+    * The bound inner class implementation now relies on comparison by identity instead of by name, which means you may now add aliases and/or rename your inner classes to your hearts' content.
+    * Bound inner classes no longer keep a strong reference to the outer instance; they use weakrefs.
+This reduces reference cycles, making it easier to reclaim abandoned bound inner class objects, albeit at the cost of adding a weakref "get ref" call every time a bound inner class is instantiated.
+    * Bound inner classes now have explicit support for slots!
+    * Bound inner classes now have accurate sigantures, preserving the signature of the original class's `__init__` but with the `outer` parameter removed.
+    * Bound inner classes
-   * `BoundInnerClass` now has some locking, to prevent a race condition when caching the same bound inner class created simultaneously in multiple threads.
+    * `BoundInnerClass` adds locking, to prevent a race condition when caching the same bound inner class created simultaneously in multiple threads.
+It's rarely used and should have no real impact on performance.
 * Added new functions to the *big.boundinnerclass* module:
     * `unbound(cls)` returns the unbound base class of `cls` if `cls` is a bound inner class.